volusion/element-documentation/how-to/release-a-new-major-block-version/README.md

 ## 4. Release Your New Version

-When your changes are ready, you can release them by publishing a release.
+When your changes are ready, you can make them available in Site Designer by publishing a release.
 New major releases will instantly be available for your block users to manually upgrade, but they must take manual action to do so.
 In your terminal, run this command:

 ```shell
 element release -n "Release note"